This is the fourth in a series of posts that will feature detailed analysis and commentary of some of my all-time favorite albums.

 Two songs — the marvelous “Incident on 57th Street” and the 10-minute strings-and-piano opus “New York City Serenade” — were dynamic stories of young love in The Big Apple, “a place that had been my getaway from small-town New Jersey since I was 16.”
 (Another lengthy piece in the “Rosalita” vein was the rollicking “Thundercrack,” which didn’t make the final cut from the album but was eventually released in 2000 on his “Tracks” box set, and is included in the Spotify playlist below.)

-Meanwhile, in spring 1975, Springsteen and his group, The E Street Band, were hard at work on their make-it-or-break-it third album, and the title track, “Born to Run,” a mini-symphony of rock perfection, had been advanced as an unauthorized single to sympathetic markets.
+Meanwhile, in spring 1975, Springsteen and his group, The E Street Band, were hard at work on their make-or-break third album, and the title track, “Born to Run,” a mini-symphony of rock perfection, had been advanced as an unauthorized single to sympathetic markets.
 In Cleveland, we were blessed with one of the nation’s finest rock music radio stations, WMMS-FM, where savvy DJs treated us to fantastic new artists well before other cities played them.
 One was Springsteen, and the afternoon DJ Kid Leo made a habit of playing “Born to Run” every Friday at 5:55 pm to close out the work week.

 It was an instant anthem, with a Phil Spector-like layered arrangement, a relentless full-band sound, and desperate lyrics about getting the hell out of town and “wanting to know if love is real”: “Baby, this town rips the bones from your back, it’s a death trap, it’s a suicide rap, we gotta get out while we’re young, ’cause tramps like us, baby, we were born to run…”